Rosarito, Mexico

 People living in Rosarito were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "Pack comfortable clothes appropriate for warm weather, including shorts, sandals, swimming suits, sunglasses, and a hat.
 Bring items that you require on a daily basis such as toiletries, a basic first aid kit, and medication.
 Make sure to bring your important documents such as your passport and visa paperwork.
 It is also important to have a phone and basic electronics with the right voltage.
 Bring items such as a Spanish language dictionary, a guidebook, and maps to help you navigate your new environment.
 If you will have a car, make sure to bring some basic mechanical tools.
-Finally, don’t forget to bring small but meaningful items from home to help make your new place feel like home," wrote a member in Rosarito.
+Finally, don’t forget to bring small but meaningful items from home to help make your new place feel like home," said one expat in Rosarito.

 Where should I setup a bank account in Rosarito?